Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • global trend analysis and insights to assist your project development

-In addition to 20-hours of bespoke consulting, participants will become part of a unique peer community made up of Australia’s leading creative innovators.
-You will also attend REMIX Summit Perth on 14-15 September 2023 to network and exchange with peers.
+In addition to 24 hours of bespoke consulting, you will become part of a unique peer community made up of Australia’s leading creative innovators.
+You will also attend REMIX Summit Sydney in June 2025 to network and exchange with peers.

 REMIX has worked with some of the world’s greatest cultural institutions, technologists, funding bodies and creative businesses to apply its global market intelligence.
 It helps clients respond to disruptive new trends – redefining services, rethinking business models and creative experiences to find innovative ways to unlock additional revenue streams and engage new audiences.
 Clients have included Tate, the National Gallery (UK), State Library Victoria, ACMI, Melbourne Arts Precinct, Saatchi Gallery, and the Houses of Parliament (UK).